Classification edge for observations not used for training

 The edge is the weighted mean value of the classification margin.
-The weights are the class probabilities in obj.Prior.
-If you supply weights in the weights name-value pair, those weights are normalized to sum to the prior probabilities in the respective classes, and are then used to compute the weighted average.
+The weights are class prior probabilities.
+If you supply additional weights, those weights are normalized to sum to the prior probabilities in the respective classes, and are then used to compute the weighted average.

 For discriminant analysis, the score of a classification is the posterior probability of the classification.
 For the definition of posterior probability in discriminant analysis, see Posterior Probability.